|HOME | ABOUT US | THE CONCEPT | BLOG | RESOURCES | ORGANIZATIONS | PARTICIPATE | CONTACT

 Finally, the lessons we learn from this building process should be applied (we hope) to building the next generation of green housing in the US and the developed world.
-We see this as a clear reverse innovation opportunity as well.

 Let us know if you want to join the project!
 [Use the sign-up form at the top-right of this page >>]